mohan/php-helpers/docs/php-helpers-catalyst-book.md

 * Everything about HTML, CSS and PHP.
 * An introduction to Relational Database Management Systems (RDBMS).
-* An introduction to Dynamic HTML with Javascript (DHTML).
+* A short introduction to Dynamic HTML with Javascript (DHTML).

 Dedicated to students looking for employment.